conda/ceps/cep-20.2.md

 </details>

 The new test section consists of a list of test elements.
 Each element is executed independently and can have different requirements.
 There are multiple types of test elements defined, such as the `command` test element, the `python` test element and the `downstream` test element.

+Before, the test section was written to a single folder (`info/test`).
+In the new format, we propose to write each test element to a separate folder
+(`info/tests/<index>`).
+This allows us to run each test element independently.

 ```yaml
 tests: [TestElement]